7 Mistakes to Avoid When Building a Deck

 Proper drainage and ventilation are vital to preventing moisture buildup, mold, and rot.
 Ensure that your deck has a slight slope away from your home to promote water runoff.
 Leave small gaps between boards to allow for air circulation and water drainage.
 These steps will help your deck stay dry, clean, and structurally sound for many years.

-Ready to Build Your Dream Deck in American Fork, UT?
+Ready to Build Your Dream Deck in Spanish Fork, UT?

 Call us today at 385-363-9514 or fill out our online form to schedule a consultation.
 Let Quality Decking of Utah bring your dream deck to life with precision and professionalism.